opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 # Cypher and Gremlin differences

-This page describes differences in Cypher and Gremlin, most of which could be addressed by [installing Gremlin Extensions for Cypher Support](#extensions).
+This page describes differences between Cypher and Gremlin, most of which could be addressed by [installing Gremlin Extensions for Cypher Support](#extensions).

 * [75% of the TCK scenarios](../../README.md#language-support) are supported with translation to common Gremlin steps
 * Enabling fuller Cypher support